GRAINS-Wheat slides on U.S. weather, reduced fears over Ukraine

 Chicago crop prices push higher on South American crop worries, Ukraine tensionshttps://tmsnrt.rs/3AHu5LO

-(Additional reporting by Michael Hogan in Hamburg and Gavin Maguire in Singapore; editing by Barbara Lewis)
+(Additional reporting by Michael Hogan in Hamburg and Gavin Maguire in Singapore; editing by Barbara Lewis and Marguerita Choy)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))